 Staff and parents and carers work closely together to support them and this helps them to feel safe and happy.
 The school has a family ethos, which helps everyone to feel included.
 Pupils value the care and support they receive from their teachers.

 What does the school do well and what does it need to do better?

 The school is led by effective leaders, including governors, who know the school well and know what needs to be done to make the school even better.

 Topics are now sequenced in a way that help pupils to build on what they have learned before.
 Teachers consider what pupils already know when they plan.
 This helps pupils to build up their knowledge well.

 Leaders ensure that teachers meet the needs of disadvantaged pupils and those with SEND.
-Pupils with SEND are supported well and learn effectively alongside theirclassmates.
-These pupils are fully included in every aspect of school life.
+Pupils with SEND are supported well and learn effectively alongside their classmates.

 The school's positive approach to reading enables most pupils to achieve well as they progress through the years and by the end of key stages 1 and 2.
 However, some pupils do not achieve as well as they could by the end of Year 6 because they are not given books that will extend their knowledge and vocabulary sufficiently.